printix/Power-BI/Readme.md

 # Troubleshooting

+## General

+If your having trouble running the code from an Azure automation account, please make sure that your [Modules](https://docs.microsoft.com/en-us/azure/automation/automation-update-azure-modules) are up to date!

 ## Exception: The remote server returned an error: (400) Bad Request

 If the runbook fails with an 400 bad request, this is usually caused by one of two problems;